 Any time you need to replace an appliance, take the time to make sure it’s Energy Star-rated.
 Many new appliances on the market these days are Energy Star rated, but not all of them are.
 You can tell if one is by looking for the official seal or asking an experienced appliance salesperson.

 While you’ll pay more for an Energy Star appliance up-front, this extra cost will easily pay off in the long run-in savings.
 Energy Star appliances use much less energy than traditional appliances, so you should notice monthly savings on your electric and/or gas bills.
 At the same time, you may also be eligible for substantial tax credits at the end of the year when you purchase these appliances.

 Even if your furnace is still relatively new and hasn’t given you any problems before, it’s a good idea to schedule an annual tune-up with a professional Utah HVAC company to keep your furnace running as efficiently as possible.
 This is especially true for Utah homeowners whose furnaces often sit dormant and unused for a good six months out of the year.

 Here at Main Street Heating & Cooling, we offer plenty of specialized membership programs to help ensure that your furnace is always in tip-top shape through regular inspections, preventative maintenance, and other comprehensive services.
-No matter what your budget, we’re sure to have a plan that will help you save on utilities and give you the peace of mind in knowing your furnace is in safe and efficient operation.
-Visit our website today to check out our maintenance plans, and find the one that suits your needs as a homeowner.
-Call today (801) 923-6315.
+No matter what your budget is, we’re sure to have a plan that will help you save on utilities and give you peace of mind of knowing your furnace is in safe and efficient operation.
+Visit our website today to check out our maintenance plans and find the one that suits your needs as a homeowner.
+Call today at 801-917-6778.